CSE291A-TAT-RAG/TAT-RAG/doc/INGESTION_OPTIMIZATION.md

 该架构通过 **基于队列的解耦** 实现了最大效率：
 *   **Queue 1** 隔离了 GPU 和 CPU，使 GPU 无需等待哈希计算。
 *   **Queue 2** 隔离了 CPU 和网络，使 CPU 无需等待数据库响应。

+3.2.
+Pipeline Optimization Strategy
+Our system achieves high-performance data ingestion through a two-tiered optimization strategy targeting both micro-level computation and macro-level concurrency.

+1. Length-Aware Batching (Eliminating Computational Bubbles) Standard random batching of variable-length text results in significant tensor sparsity, as short sequences must be padded to match the length of the longest sequence in the batch.
+These padding tokens consume GPU cycles without contributing to the output, effectively creating computational "bubbles."
+To address this, we implemented a Sorting Buffer prior to inference.
+Incoming text chunks are pooled and sorted by token count.
+We then construct batches using sequences of uniform length.
+This approach minimizes the padding required per batch, ensuring that the GPU’s Tensor Cores are utilized for valid data processing rather than masking operations.

+2. Asynchronous Producer-Consumer Architecture (Pipelining) In a naive synchronous pipeline, the GPU is often idle while waiting for database write acknowledgement.
+We resolve this by decoupling the Compute (Producer) and I/O (Consumer) stages via a thread-safe Decoupling Queue.

+The Producer (GPU) pushes generated vectors to the queue and immediately proceeds to the next inference batch, maintaining 100% compute utilization.

+The Consumer (I/O) concurrently pulls vectors from the queue and performs bulk upserts to the vector database.
+This pipelined architecture hides the latency of network I/O, ensuring that the total throughput is limited only by the slower of the two stages, rather than their sum.

+Figure A (Baseline):

+"Illustration of a naive synchronous pipeline.
+Random batching necessitates excessive padding (red areas), and the sequential dependency between the GPU and Database creates blocking cycles where compute resources remain idle."

+Figure B (Optimized):

+"The proposed decoupled architecture.
+(1) The Sorting Buffer arranges sequences by length, minimizing padding overhead during inference.
+(2) The Decoupling Queue enables asynchronous execution, allowing the GPU to process subsequent batches while the I/O worker handles database persistence in parallel."